-It is a unique blend of original and slang words pulled from other vocabularies and languages, resulting in a single sentence that sometimes contains three or more languages!
+It is a unique blend of original, Malaysian, and slang words pulled from other vocabularies and languages, resulting in a single sentence that sometimes contains three or more languages!

-Not many countries can speak an entire sentence that combines Malay, Tamil, and Chinese dialects like Cantonese, Hokkien, and Mandarin.
+Few countries can speak sentences combining Malay, Tamil, and Chinese dialects like Cantonese, Hokkien, and Mandarin.

-Not only do Malaysians understand each other, but they also have an uncanny ability to switch to a different language at the drop of a hat.
+Not only do Malaysians understand each other, but they also have an uncanny ability to switch to a distinct language at the drop of a hat.

-No wonder you get tourists with very “blur” faces when locals vehemently agree that they are speaking English.
+No wonder you get tourists with very “blur” faces when locals vehemently agree that they speak English.

 Malaysians pepper their conversations with words from other languages.

-Malaysians are very creative with their word choices and are so used to speaking Manglish instead of English.
+Malaysians are very creative with their word choices and speak Manglish instead of English.

-With the LAH, visitors will get to know us better and know what’s unique about being Malaysian.
+Visitors will know us better with the LAH and understand what’s unique about being Malaysian.

 Malaysian Slang words make our Malaysian culture unique and endearing to travelers.

-Many visitors are impressed by Malaysians to assimilate into this multi-lingual and multi-cultural melting “cooking” pot.
+Many visitors are impressed by how Malaysians assimilate into this multi-lingual and multi-cultural melting “cooking” pot.

 No matter what our background or ethnicity, the Malaysian food experience unites the multiracial population of Malaysians

-For Malaysians, it’s how we all grew up in our communities and our everyday lives.
+For Malaysians, it’s how we all grew up in our communities and in our everyday lives.

 So come visit Malaysia and learn to use words like “yum cha,” “Jom Mamak,” “tapao,” and “bojio” during meal times like a Malaysian.

-Travelstylus has compiled some of the most popular Malaysian slang words to start you along your journey into this incredibly innovative language.
+Travelstylus has compiled some of the most popular Malaysian slang words or Malaysian rojak language to start you along your journey into this incredibly innovative language.

 Let’s dive in.